-The A – Tier are those classes that are fundamentally good classes to choose, but lack in some minute way to stop them from being completely S – Tier.
-The significant aspects that a class must have in order to be considered A – Tier is their ability to play on the strengths of a New Player or provide a powerful Multi-class bonus.
+The A – Tier are those classes that are fundamentally sound classes to choose from but lack in some minute way to stop them from being completely S – Tier.
+The significant aspect that a class must have in order to be considered A – Tier is their ability to play on the strengths of a New Player or provide a mighty Multi-class bonus.

-These aspects are largely self-explanatory, however, we wish to elucidate what playing on the strengths of a New Player means.
-We believe that new players like to engage with classes that provide them simple combos, good damage and fun abilities to engage with on a visual level.
-And we believe that the classes we’ve selected in the A – tier are able to fulfill all those criteria.
+These aspects are mainly self-explanatory.
+However, we wish to elucidate what playing on the strengths of a New Player means.
+We believe that new players like to engage with classes that provide them with simple combos, good damage, and fun abilities to engage with on a visual level.
+And we believe the classes we’ve selected in the A-tier can fulfill all those criteria.

 Multi-class functionality is incredibly important.
-This is because each of the classes ranked as A – tier have a specific feature they add to the overall build.
-This can be the Stabbomancers damage, the Graveborn’s survivability or the Brr-Zerkers cryo-damage.
+This is because each class ranked as A-tier has a specific feature they add to the overall build.
+This can be the Stabbomancer’s damage, the Graveborn’s survivability or the Brr-Zerkers cryo-damage.
 Each of the classes has something to offer that makes other classes significantly better as a result.

-If you’ve played any Dungeons and Dragons you know the Stabbomancer is a direct homage to the classic rogue class.
-The Stabbomancer much like its inspiration specializes in Critical Hits and various Status Effects to silently wipe out its enemies.
-In Tiny Tina’s Wonderlands they also have the ability to utilize Guns, various Melee Weapons and even spells to bolster their arsenal.
+If you’ve played any Dungeons and Dragons, you know the Stabbomancer is a direct homage to the classic rogue class.
+The Stabbomancer, much like its inspiration, specializes in Critical Hits and various Status Effects to silently wipe out its enemies.
+In Tiny Tina’s Wonderlands, they also can utilize Guns, various Melee Weapons, and even spells to bolster their arsenal.

 The Dirty Fighting Class feat significantly increases the chance for the Stabbomancer to land a critical hit.
-This makes the Stabbomancer especially dangerous as critical hits increase the amount of damage that you do to enemies in the game.
-Similarly, Actions Skill such as Ghost Blade are extremely effective in taking out large groups of enemies and provide the Stabbomancer the ability to handle multiple combatants at once.
+This makes the Stabbomancer especially dangerous as critical hits increase the damage you do to enemies in the game.
+Similarly, Actions Skill, such as Ghost Blade, is highly effective in taking out large groups of enemies and allows the Stabbomancer to handle multiple combatants at once.

-Also, perhaps the most overpowered ability that the Stabbomancer has is the skill From the Shadows which automatically critically hits any attack done.
-This in addition to various buffs that can be added to the Stabbomancer can increase his damage to astronomical proportions.
+Also, perhaps the most overpowered ability that the Stabbomancer has is the skill From the Shadows, which automatically critically hits any attack.
+This, in addition to various buffs that can be added to the Stabbomancer, can increase his damage to astronomical proportions.

-The Stabbomancer has a serious problem with survivability.
-The Stabbomancer has lower health and can only attain a small amount of armor in comparison to other classes.
-This, however, is supplanted by the tremendous speed and evasion that is characteristic of the Stabbomancer.
-Which makes the obvious weakness not as apparent as one might be lead to believe.
+The Stabbomancer has a severe problem with survivability.
+The Stabbomancer has lower health and can only attain a small amount of armor compared to other classes.
+However, this is supplanted by the tremendous speed, and evasion characteristic of the Stabbomancer, which makes the obvious weakness not as apparent as one might be lead to believe.

 |Dirty Fighting||The Fatemaker’s Critical Hit Chance is increased.|